xnephilim/blackfury/x/interchainstaking/spec/README.md

 The `redemption_rate` is the ratio between qAsset supply, tracked by the Bank module, and the total number of native assets staked against a given zone.
-This ratio is used to determine how many qAssets to mint when staking with Quicksilver, to ensure everyone joins the pool with the correct proportion.
+This ratio is used to determine how many qAssets to mint when staking with Blackfury, to ensure everyone joins the pool with the correct proportion.
 Additionally, the previous epoch's redemption_rate is tracked, and used to calculate the number of tokens to unbond when redeeming qAssets.
 The minimum of the the current and last rates are used to negate an attack whereby a user can